ProseMirror/website/pages/guide/basics.md

     browserify main.js --outfile main_bundle.js

-This will find all depdendencies declared in your `main.js` file, and the dependencies of those modules, and put them together in a big file called `main_bundle.js`.
+This will find all dependencies declared in your `main.js` file, and the dependencies of those modules, and put them together in a big file called `main_bundle.js`.